 - Cut and paste these APs to a spreadsheet (with one hand while holding the laptop with the other)

-- Tell the other team member with the WiFi analyser which APs to find
+- Tell the other team member with the WiFi analyzer which APs to find

 - When the APs were found, investigate them and record the results in the spreadsheet.

-On each floor the team member operating the WiFi analyser would:
+On each floor the team member operating the WiFi analyzer would:

-- Carry the heavy WiFi analyser on a lanyard around his neck
+- Carry the heavy WiFi analyzer on a lanyard around his neck

 - Change batteries every 90 minutes from the huge bag of heavy batteries he lugged around